hsk-kr/stock-manager/README.md

 StockManagementServer also uses this.<br>
 It uses session for authentication users.

-### StockManagementServer
+## StockClient

-RestfulAPI server for letting users to control Crawler and Analzyer.
+Interface for users to control all of the servers.
-Users can make a schedule for Crawler using this and can analyze stock information.<br>

 ## AutoInvestor (Not yet)